 27. Minority Report – Slick.
 Based on a short story by Philip K. Dick.

-28. Time Bandits – This movie is not my cup of tea, but some people love it.
+28. Time Bandits – Not my cup of tea, but some people love it.

-29. Heaven Can Wait – A classic that might feel slow-paced to modern moviegoers.
+29. Heaven Can Wait – A classic that might feel slow-paced for modern moviegoers.

 30. Shuffle – Indie, troubling in a good way, a little disjointed, but that happens sometimes in time travel movies.